When you send a prospect an email or leave them a voicemail what do many of them do?

-Linkedin’s 2017 research found that 39% of B2B buyers consider trust in the relationship with the sales person as the biggest reason to ink a deal—the #1 factor.
+Linkedin’s 2019 research found that 51% of decision-makers consider trust in the relationship with the sales person as the biggest reason to ink a deal.

 We really prefer buying from people than logos.
 There are not many logos that inspire that much love and trust these days.
 The chances are good that your prospect has never even heard of your company anyway.